olivier3lanc/Frontend-links/README.md

 ## PHP

 * [CImage](https://cimage.se/)
-* [GitHub - oscarotero/Embed: Get info from any web service or page](https://github.com/oscarotero/Embed) Get info from any web service or page.
+* [Embed](https://github.com/oscarotero/Embed) Get info from any web service or page.
 Contribute to oscarotero/Embed development by creating an account on GitHub.
 * [drop_it](https://codeberg.org/jrm-omg/drop_it) A tiny — but robust — private PHP drop box

 ## Placeholders